aha225/Quality-of-Life-in-Canterbury-Suburbs/Raw Input Files/README.md

 September 2020 to August 2021 were downloaded. https://www.police.govt.nz/about-us/publications-statistics/data-and-statistics/policedatanz/victimisation-time-and-place

+#### SchoolsDirectory.csv
+This csv file was downloaded from https://www.educationcounts.govt.nz/directories/list-of-nz-schools, a publicly available directory of all schools in New Zealand as of September2021

 --------------------------------------------------------------------------------------------------------------------------------------------------------------
 The following outlines the jupyter notebooks that use the files in this directory.

 #### CrimeDataProcessing.ipynb
 Crime2021.csv

+#### CanterburySchoolDirectoryProcessing.ipynb
+SchoolsDirectory.csv